jsheunis/jsheunis.github.io/_posts/2020-04-14-spm12-octave-binder.md

 Have a repository full of Jupyter notebooks?
 With Binder, open those notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere.

 The core of how Binder works is explained well with this awesome illustration:

 ![binder](../blog/assets/BinderHub.jpg)

 *How does Binder work?
 Image created by [Scriberia](http://www.scriberia.co.uk/) for [The Turing Way](https://github.com/alan-turing-institute/the-turing-way) community and used under a CC-BY licence.
 [Zenodo record](https://zenodo.org/record/3332808#.Xp4XGNMzbR0).*

-Main steps include:
+The main steps of Binder include:
-1. Grab content from a specified public code repository (e.g. via GitHub, GitLab, Bitbucket).
+1. Grab content from a specified public code repository (e.g. via GitHub, GitLab, Bitbucket, or similar).
 This may include data, scripts, Jupyter notebooks, and Binder configuration files.
 2. Automatically build a [Docker](https://www.docker.com/) image of the repository using [`repo2docker`](https://repo2docker.readthedocs.io/en/latest/).
 3. Serve the reproducible computational environment (i.e. the Docker image) through the cloud.

-A much more accurate account of the above is provided in the [Binder documentation](https://mybinder.readthedocs.io/en/latest/index.html).
+A much more accurate account of these steps is provided in the [Binder documentation](https://mybinder.readthedocs.io/en/latest/index.html).
 Other useful resources include:
 - The [From Zero to Binder!](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md) tutorial by Sarah Gibson at The Alan Turing Institute.
 - A long list of [sample Binder-ready Github repositories](https://mybinder.readthedocs.io/en/latest/sample_repos.html), including [one for Octave](https://github.com/binder-examples/octave).
 - A [list of configuration files](https://mybinder.readthedocs.io/en/latest/config_files.html) that are useful when making your repository Binder-ready.

+<div id='steps'></div>

 ## Setting it all up